ProgressBoard

 - Automatic: It often opens automatically when you execute an agent.

-- Manual: If it's closed, you can open it via the Command Palette (
+- Manual: Open it from the Command Palette (

 Layout Overview